 Every day is an adventure when you have a baby.
 As such, whether you’re going to the park, napping at home, or taking on a more ambitious journey, you always have to be equally well-prepared.

 One big reason for this, as rock climber Tim Kemple bluntly puts it, is that “when you have a baby you have exponentially more poop in your life.”
-Kemple, a documentarian and father to one-year-old Emerson isn’t exactly complaining: This is a guy who has perched on plenty of portaledges (those hammock-like things climbers sleep in on cliff sides) and carried his own feces in PVC pipe tubes up and down cliffs to leave no trace.
+Kemple, a documentarian and father to 1-year-old Emerson isn’t exactly complaining: This is a guy who has perched on plenty of portaledges (those hammock-like things climbers sleep in on cliff sides) and carried his own feces in PVC pipe tubes up and down cliffs to leave no trace.

 But Kemple knows that a baby has no “leave no trace” ethics and will usually make a mess at the most inopportune times.
 This is why all parents need to have their bags filled with diapers and wipes — as well as a few tips and tricks like the ones below to get you through more precarious diapering ordeals.

 Remember, every day is an adventure with baby — so parents should be prepared.

 Jeff Mindell, public speaker and father to 1-year-old Arlo, learned how to handle a diaper explosion in the sky the hard way.
 In the two hours between L.A. and Seattle, everything that could go wrong in Arlo’s pants did.
 “We had dressed Arlo in an expensive, brand-new knit jumper because we wanted him to look good for his first flight,” Mindell says.
 “Then there was a full blowout and I was stuck in this 2-by-2-foot canister of an airplane bathroom.
 We had to throw out that jumper.”
 Luckily, Wendell and his wife, Kelly, had a clean, less-expensive onesie on hand to change Arlo into so he was clean and fresh by the time the wheels of the plane touched down.